 Tanya Battiston, DVM — Chief of Staff

 Dr. Battiston attended Kansas State University, College of Veterinary Medicine, graduating with a Doctor of Veterinary Medicine in 1998.
 She was consistently recognized on the Dean's Honor list, and was elected into the Society of Phi Zeta, the Veterinary Medical Honor Society.
-She worked in Dr. Michael Dryden's parasitology research laboratory while a veterinary student at Kansas State, supervising field studies involving efficacy of flea preventatives, including Frontline and Program.
-She received extended and specialized externship training in ophthalmology with Dr. Ken Abrams in 1997.
-Ophthalmology continues to be a special interest for her.
+At Kansas State University, Dr. Battiston worked in the parasitology research laboratory while studying for her doctorate.
+During her clinical year, she received extended and specialized externship training in ophthalmology and exotic mammals.
+She continues to be passionate about ophthalmology and small mammal (especially rabbits) medicine.

 Michelle Malament, DVM